WebKit/WebKit/LayoutTests/webgl/1.0.2/resources/webgl_test_files/test-guidelines.md

              name in `opt_attribs` is bound to the corresponding location in `opt_locations`.

         *    If you need to wait for a composite call `WebGLTestUtils.waitForComposite`.
-             As compositing is a browser specfic thing this provides a central place to update all tests that rely on compositing to function.
+             As compositing is a browser specific thing this provides a central place to update all tests that rely on compositing to function.

     *   Code/Tag Order